mdibaiee/mahdi.blog/_posts/2019-07-27-discrimination-iran.md

 # The Internet

-The internet, the tool of the global society for communicating across the planet, _the_ tool for sharing knowledge and alike.
+The internet, the tool of the global society for communicating across the planet, _the_ tool for sharing knowledge with the human population across the world.

 As if the Iranian government's blockage and censorship of the internet wasn't enough, we now have to deal with external sanctions blocking our access as well.
 Here's a gallery of blocked access messages we see on a daily basis: